 Chief Constable of Avon and Somerset v W (2016) Mr W had his shotgun certificate revoked following an incident where he was alleged to have threatened to shoot a dog.
 He disputed having said this and a licencing appeal was listed at Bristol Crown Court.
 The defendant succeeded and his licence was returned.

-R v T (2016) – Magistrates Trial – Client acquitted at trial accused of racially aggravated public order offence.
+2016 Magistrates Trial.
+Client acquitted at trial accused of racially aggravated public order offence.
 There were a number of prosecution witnesses making this a difficult trial but the hard work of the defendant’s family resulted in the acquisition of CCTV evidence that exposed the complainant as the aggressor.
 Defence costs recovered.

-R v D: Bristol Crown Court, Court of Appeal (2015) – Appeal conviction.
+2015 Bristol Crown Court, Court of Appeal.
+Appeal conviction.
 A case where the Crown Court Judge refused the defence of removing a trespasser to be put before the jury as the defendant had no proprietal rights in the property.
 Successful on appeal resulting in academic articles and citation in Blackstones Criminal Practice (A3.64, A3.66)

 Day (Edina) EWCA Crim 253 (common-law defence of removing a trespasser), serious offences

-R v H: Bristol Crown Court, appeal sentence (2015) Vulnerable transgender defendant sent to male prison.
+2015 Bristol Crown Court, appeal sentence Vulnerable transgender defendant sent to male prison.
 Very significant press interest and pressure resulting in her eventually being moved to a female prison.

-R v D Bristol Crown Court (2013) Defendant charged with the very serious offence of aggravated burglary having been accused of entering the complainant’s house and threatening him and his partner.
+2013 Bristol Crown Court Defendant charged with the very serious offence of aggravated burglary having been accused of entering the complainant’s house and threatening him and his partner.
 Acquitted by unanimous jury verdict.
 This acquittal caused immense relief to the defendant who faced a sentence in excess of 10 years imprisonment if convicted.

 Please note, if Nicholas is in court or otherwise unavailable a friendly member of the team will be able to speak to you and will put you in touch with Nicholas as soon as possible.